threadi/wp-personio-integration-light/readme.txt

 == Upgrade Notice ==

+= @@VersionNumber@@ =

+One of the next updates, version 5.0.0, will bring many new features and options.
+We recommend that you do not install it automatically.
+Please also always create a backup of your project.

-= 4.0.0 =
+= 5.0.0 =

-Complete revision of the plugin.
-Please create a backup before installing version 4.0.0 or newer.
+Major update with many new features and optimizations!
+We recommend that you do not install it automatically.
+Please create a backup before installing version 5.0.0 or newer.

 == Changelog ==